m2ux/pc-cardano-node/README.md

-# Partner Chains Stack: Cardano Node
+# Partner Chains Stack: Cardano Node + PC Node
 > [!WARNING]
 > This repo is under active development and may be incomplete and/or change without warning